Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Discussion

 \paragraph{Close friendship network}

-The close friendship network has a mean size of around 2.5 people in 2023 and 2024.
-This result of reporting around 2.5 individuals in their close network is similar to other network questions centered around close ties, such as discussing important matters in the US housed population \citep{lee2017important}, emphasizing we are capturing the local support of unhoused to unhoused networks.
+We find that the mean degree of the Close Friendship is around 4.9 (2023) and 4.18 (2024), which is about twice the important matters from the General Social Survey (GSS) and political matters from the American National Election Survey (ANES), which range from 2.14 to 2.94 \citep{lee2017important} -- we interpret this as evidence we are capturing a meaningful and close social relationship to that of who people discuss important matters or politics with.
 These ties are known to be very important for survival \cite{cummings2022social}, access to resources \citep{adams2023nutritional}, and well-being \citep{addo2022social}.
 Further, we see within these networks from the ZINB model of network size that gender plays an important role (women have larger networks).
-Last, we note that the stability of the mean degree of close friendships means that the density of the social network between people experiencing homelessness must decline as the population grows -- suggesting that the population is becoming more anomic over time.
-This might be because of increased displacement events or due to the increase in people newly experiencing homelessness -- both of these mechanisms are likely playing out to weaken the social support networks of the unhoused population.
+Last, we note that the stability of the mean degree of Close Friendships means that the density of the social network between people experiencing homelessness must decline as the population grows -- suggesting that the population is becoming more anomic over time within the community of people experiencing homelessness (we cannot comment on the access to the housed population).
+This finding might be because of increased displacement events or due to the increase in people newly experiencing homelessness -- both of these mechanisms are likely playing out to weaken the social support networks of the unhoused population.